JulioBotelho/BasicsTorrent/README.md

 # BasicsTorrent
- API to search manyTorrents engine to get TV Series Magnet link
+ API to search many Torrents engine to get TV Series Magnet link

  This is a very simple API warapper to torrents engine.